-Sizing a ring up, in my opinion, is much easier than sizing a ring down.
+Sizing a ring up, in my opinion, is much easier than sizing a finger ring down.
 You have ring stretchers that allow you to get the job done quickly, but there are not that many jewelry making tools available for reducing the size of a ring.
 The skills to be able to size a ring is important to know if you sell a lot of finger rings plus it keeps the customer coming back to see you when they need work done on a piece.

 Repair skills can bring you lifelong, happy customers, but make sure you only take on jobs you are comfortable with.

 When sizing a ring down there are two available options that depend on the type of ring.
 First, reducing techniques can compress a uniform band into a smaller size.
-Second, more complicated ring designs with settings, engravings or pattern will need to be cut and soldered.
+Second, more complicated ring designs with settings, engravings or patterns will need to be cut and soldered.

 If you work with plain bands, then the ring reducer is a great tool to have.
 It is large, heavy, and it needs a dedicated spot in your jewelry studio.
 But since it is a ring stretcher and reducer in one, it is invaluable when working with finger ring bands.
 This ring stretcher and reducer is easy to use.
 Watch the video above for a quick demonstration.
 Take care to size bands before stamping or engraving so you don't distort markings.
 Rings can be reduced by about one full size using this technique.